jpssrocha/gaia_getter/README.md

 ```

 Tip 1: For those who doesn't know ... using asyncio can significantly speedup the
-download process (more than 100%).
+download process (much more than 100%).
 Because it utilizes resources in a better way
 by doing things concurrently.

 Tip 2: Just be aware that the `async.gather` command will collect all returns in